cpbotha/cpbotha.github.io/content/posts/2004-07-18-the-official-ninja-website.md

 You can also [buy the book][2] through Amazon.

-Don&#8217;t forget to read the hate-mail linked from Real Ultimate Power.
+Don’t forget to read the hate-mail linked from Real Ultimate Power.
 The amount of utter stupidity on the internet is frighteningly evident when browsing these mails, all written by functionally hydro-encephalitic cretins.

 Vote Robert Hamburger for President!